 Filming in Donbas - Winter 2022

-Jack Losh is a documentary filmmaker and journalist who has spent more than a decade covering the front lines of conflict, crime and environmental crisis across Africa, Asia, Europe and the Middle East.
+Jack Losh is a documentary filmmaker and journalist who has spent more than a decade covering the front lines of conflict, crime and environmental crisis around the world.

-His photography and written features have been published by The New York Times, GQ, National Geographic, The Guardian, The Washington Post and other leading international outlets.
+His features and photography have been published by The New York Times, GQ magazine, National Geographic, The Washington Post and other international outlets.

 On patrol with wildlife rangers in the Central Africa Republic

 After war broke out in eastern Ukraine, Jack travelled there as a freelancer in 2015, renting a room with a local family in Russian-occupied Donetsk and reporting on the battlefront and humanitarian crisis on both sides of the line.
-Since then, his work has taken him to complex, hostile and remote environments around the world – telling the stories of marginalised groups, documenting their power to endure, and capturing the human reality of life on the ground.
+Since then, his work has taken him to hostile and remote environments across Africa, Asia, Europe and the Middle East to capture the human reality of life on the ground.

 Assignments have included filming with Iraqi women clearing explosives in former ISIS territory, doctors saving lives in rebel-held areas of the Central African Republic, and Kurdish footballers during the world cup for unrecognised states.

-Elsewhere he has joined wildlife rangers on counter-poaching operations, reported from besieged refugee camps, tracked down the last surviving veterans of Britain’s WWII African army, and gone on patrol with UN peacekeepers.
-His reporting has taken him on expeditions with conservationists tracking Persian leopards, specialist vets treating mountain gorillas in high-altitude rainforest, and indigenous hunter-gatherers living in the Congo Basin.
+Elsewhere he has embedded with wildlife rangers on counter-poaching operations, interviewed rebel warlords, joined UN peacekeeping patrols, and tracked down the last surviving veterans of Britain’s WWII African army.
+His reporting has taken him on expeditions with conservationists searching for Persian leopards, specialist vets for mountain gorillas in high-altitude rainforest, and indigenous hunter-gatherers living in the Congo Basin.

-Back in the UK, he has filmed with police detectives leading complex investigations, doctors treating critically-injured patients, and Romanian gang members during undercover reporting.
+Back in the UK, he has filmed with police detectives on complex investigations, British military personnel, gang members in custody, and doctors treating critically-injured patients.

 Jack graduated from the University of Bristol with a first-class honours degree in English Literature.
 After working as a staff journalist in London, he went freelance before moving into documentary filmmaking.
 He is a recipient of a Pulitzer Center grant to cover the Central African Republic’s civil war and has consulted for a UK Foreign Office initiative about reporting on conflict-related sexual violence.
-The Imperial War Museum has archived his photography portfolio documenting the war in Ukraine in its Contemporary Conflict collection.
+The Imperial War Museum’s Contemporary Conflict collection has archived his photography portfolio documenting the war in Ukraine.

 He has completed numerous journalistic embeds in high-risk environments with leading NGOs and UN agencies, including UNHCR, MSF, Rainforest Foundation UK, UNICEF, WCS, Halo Trust, WFP and War Child.